Curiosow/MySQLAPI/README.md

     public String USER = "YOUR USER";
     public String PASS = "YOUR PASS";

-# Now, we will does the connexion, put that in the onEnable()
+# Now, we will do the connexion, put that in the onEnable()

     this.pdf = this.getDescription();